microsoft/hlsl-specs/proposals/NNN-dynamic-buffer-objects.md

 RWStructuredBuffer<T> RWStructuredBuffer<T>::FromAddress(uint64_t address, uint32_t alignment);

 // ConstantBuffer creation
-ConstantBuffer<T> ConstantBuffer<T>::FromAddress(uint64_t address); // 256-byte aligned
+ConstantBuffer<T> ConstantBuffer<T>::FromAddress(uint64_t address); // always 256-byte aligned
 ```

 **Description:**

 * Inputs:
-  * `uint64_t address`: a 64-bit value representing the buffer's starting GPU virtual address.
+  * `uint64_t address`: a 64-bit value representing the buffer's starting GPU
+    virtual address.
-  * `uint32_t alignment`: the minimum alignment of the buffer's starting GPU virtual address.
+  * `uint32_t alignment`: the minimum byte alignment of the buffer's starting
+    GPU virtual address.
 * Returns: a buffer object created using the specified address and alignment.

 **Programming Rules:**

-* `address` must be a _valid_ GPUVA.
-If an invalid GPUVA is provided, then the behavior is undefined.
+* `address` must be a valid GPUVA.
+Invalid GPUVAs cause undefined behavior.
-* `address` is allowed to be either uniform or non-uniform.
-No explicit declarations are required.
+* `address` may be uniform or non-uniform.
+No explicit declarations are
+  required.
-* For `ByteAddressBuffer` and `StructuredBuffer` types:
+* For `[RW]ByteAddressBuffer`:
-  * `alignment` must be a compile-time literal.
+  * `alignment` must be a compile-time literal
-  * `alignment` must be a power of 2, and `<= 4096`.
+  * `alignment` must be power-of-2, `>= 4`, and `<= 4096`
+* For `[RW]StructuredBuffer<T>`:
+  * `alignment` must be a compile-time literal
-  * For `ByteAddressBuffer`, `alignment` must be `>= 4`.
+  * `alignment` must be power-of-2 and `<= 4096`
-  * For `StructuredBuffer`, `alignment` must be `>= 1 << min(ffs(stride), 4)`, where `stride` is the byte size of the structure.
+  * `alignment` must be `>= "natural" alignment of T`
-  * Invalid alignment values will cause compilation errors.
-  * If the actual alignment of `address` does not match the specified `alignment` value, then the behavior is undefined.
+  * The "natural" alignment is the maximum alignment of any field in `T`
-* For `ConstantBuffer` types:
+* For `ConstantBuffer<T>`:
-  * No `alignment` parameter is required; constant buffers use a fixed 256-byte alignment.
+  * No `alignment` parameter is required; constant buffers use a fixed 256-byte
-  * The `address` must be 256-byte aligned.
-If not 256-byte aligned, then the behavior is undefined.
+    alignment.
+* Invalid values for `alignment` will result in compilation errors.
+* Mismatched actual alignment of `address` with the specified or required
+  `alignment` value, will result in undefined behavior.

-> **Author's note**: The "power of two" requirement comes from the existing DXIL bitfield definition.
-The minimum
+> **Author's note**: The "power-of-2" requirement enables efficient encoding.
+> The existing DXIL bitfield definition uses `BaseAlignLog2`.
+Minimum alignment
-> alignment of `4` maintains the existing requirements for root view GPUVAs.
-The maximum alignment of `4096` seems
+> of `4B` matches root view GPUVA requirements.
+Maximum alignment of `4096B` is
-> sufficient but can be as high as `32K` if desired.
+> sufficient for current use cases, but can be as high as `32KB` if desired.

 **Additional Notes:**

-* Existing "no bounds checking" rules for root views apply to dynamically created buffer objects.
+* Existing "no bounds checking" rules for root views apply to dynamically
+  created buffer objects.
-* Just as "Typed" Buffers cannot be bound as root views, they likewise cannot be created using `FromAddress` methods.
+* Just as "Typed" Buffers cannot be bound as root views, they likewise cannot be
+  created using `FromAddress` methods.
-* ConstantBuffer objects created via `FromAddress` follow the same access rules as traditionally bound constant buffers.
+* ConstantBuffer objects created via `FromAddress` follow the same access rules
+  as traditionally bound constant buffers.

 ---

 ### Interchange Format Additions

-> **Author's note**: While this proposal is strictly for adding byte address buffer object creation, this feature might
+> **Author's note**: While this proposal is strictly for adding byte address
-> be extended to other resource objects in the future.
-Therefore, the DXIL/SPIR-V details will be defined with this
+> buffer object creation, this feature might be extended to other resource
+> objects in the future.
+Therefore, the DXIL/SPIR-V details will be defined
-> extensibility in mind.
+> with this extensibility in mind.

 #### DXIL Changes